ing-bank/baker/docs/documentation/interactions.md

 ## Defining

 You define an [interaction](../concepts#interaction) with a java interface.
-For example:
+An example:

 ``` java
 package com.example;